-- Dogs must have correct training equipment such as a flat buckle collar or a choker collar and 6foot leather or nylon lead to enter obedience classes.
+- 1. All General Rules and Animal Department Rules apply. - 2.
+Dogs must have correct training equipment such as a flat buckle collar or a choker collar and 6-foot leather or nylon lead to enter obedience classes.
 Harnesses will not be allowed in the obedience classes.
-NO PRONG COLLARS - 2.
-All dogs must be current on vaccinations and owners must present a copy of those vaccination records and signed certificate from the vet (within 30 days of show) Please present these forms at check-in for each dog entry certifying dog has had current rabies, distemper-hepatitis-leptospirosis and parvo inoculations. - 3.
-Dogs must be on a leash at all times unless crated. - 4.
-Dogs not registered to compete will not allowed in the building. - 5.
-Exhibitors are responsible for bringing any supplies they wish to have on hand; including, but not limited to: water bowls, soft treats, grooming supplies, and crates.
-Exhibitors should also consider bringing their own seating as limited chairs will be available.
-Concessions will be available for purchase. - 6.
-Dogs in season will not be permitted to show. - 7.
-Unruly or aggressive dogs will not be allowed to show and may be excused by the superintendent and/or judge. - 8.
-No treats are allowed in the ring or to be given during judging. - 9.
-A runoff will be held in case of a tie for total score. - 10.
+NO PRONG COLLARS are allowed. - 3.
+4-H'ers and dogs entered in the 'Beginner I' or 'Beginner II' obedience class must have written proof (form signed by trainer) of at least 8 sessions of obedience training.
+Training for agility is recommended, but not required. - 4.
+All dogs must be current on vaccinations and owners must present a copy of those vaccinations and signed certificate from the vet (within 30 days of show).
+Please present these forms at check-in for each dog entry certifying dog has had current rabies, distemper-hepatitis-leptospirosis, and parvo inoculations. - 5.
+Dogs must be on a leash at all times unless crated. - 6.
+Dogs not registered to compete will not be allowed in the building. - 7.
+Exhibitors need to bring their own water bowl, crate if needed, other items to care for your dog, and chairs for seating.
+Limited chairs will be available.
+Concessions will be available for purchase on site. - 8.
+Dogs in season will not be permitted to show. - 9.
+Unruly or aggressive dogs will not be allowed to show and may be excused by the superintendent and/or judge. - 10.
+No treats are allowed in the ring or to be given during judging. - 11.
+A runoff will be held in case of a tie for total score. - 12.
 Clean-up equipment will be available.
-You must clean up after your own dog. - 11.
-Show Awards may be presented to: Grand Champion Jr. Dog Showmanship & Grand Champion Sr. Dog Showmanship - 12.
-Individual County awards will be presented to: Champion Jr. Dog Showmanship Champion Sr. Dog Showmanship
+You must clean up after your own dog. - 13.
+Show awards may be presented to: Grand Champion Jr. Dog Showmanship and Grand Champion Sr. Dog Showmanship. - 14.
+Individual county awards will be presented to: Champion Jr. Dog Showmanship and Champion Sr. Dog Showmanship. - 15.
+Exhibitors shall be limited to one (1) entry in each class.